Tick Borne Diseases – Symptoms & How to Protect Yourself

 - lack of appetite

 First things first, don’t panic!
 We will give you simple, easy-to-follow tips on how to remove a tick.
 Harvard Health suggests that we don’t follow the myths!
-Refrain from doing the old wives’ tales like burning the tick, freezing it, covering it with petroleum jelly, and more.
+Refrain from doing the old wives’ tales like burning it, freezing it, covering it with petroleum jelly, and more.
 Those tips can do more harm than good.
-The longer the tick is attached, the higher the risk of spreading infection.
-You also don’t want to squeeze the tick which may cause regurgitation and also increases your risk.
+The longer this pest is attached, the higher the risk of spreading infection.
+You also don’t want to squeeze it which may cause regurgitation and also increases your risk.

 - Get a pair of fine-tipped tweezers.